 “Jude was seven years old when her parents were murdered and she and her two sisters were stolen away to live in the treacherous High Court of Faerie.
 Ten years later, Jude wants nothing more than to belong there, despite her mortality.
 But many of the fey despise humans.
 Especially Prince Cardan, the youngest and wickedest son of the High King. (…)” – Goodreads

-The Cruel Prince is one of my most anticipated book releases of 2018 (as you might’ve seen from my other blogpost), and I’m really looking forward to finally reading it this month!
+The Cruel Prince is one of my most anticipated book releases of 2018 (as you might’ve seen from my other blogpost), and I’m really looking forward to finally reading it!
 When I received the package with the book, I was amazed by how gorgeous it was, with the golden and white colours!
 I’ve heard mixed reviews about this book so far, but a lot of them are really positive and I can’t wait to find out for myself!